-[Editor's Note: Richard J. Koke authored a series of three articles that appeared in Volumes 19, 20, and 21 of the OCHS Journal between 1989 and 1991.
+[Editor's Note: Richard J. Koke authored a series of five articles that appeared in Volumes 19 -23 of the OCHS Journal between 1990 and 1994.
 These articles will be presented in several installments sections over the next few years.]

 The Country and Precinct

 It was a long valley through the Highlands of the Hudson, twenty-three miles in length from mouth to mouth, where the western Highlands merged into the Ramapos and into hills receding into the land of Goshen.
 In the annals of the War for American Independence, it was known as Smith's Clove.
 A New England officer on duty there in 1779 described it with the disdain only a Yankee of his day could reserve for detested Yorker country beyond the pale of New England civilization:

 "...
 This is a most villainous country, Rough, Rocky and a bad climate.
 Rattle snakes & Robbers are plenty.
 It was an infringement on the rights of the wild Beasts for man ever to enter this Clove, it ought to have remained as Nature certainly intended for it for the sole use of snakes, adders, & Beasts of prey."

 But the tall Virginian who commanded the Continental Army could be more dispassionate in appraising this same country when, hearing of an army presence at the Clove and taking into consideration the pragmatics of military expediency, he wrote: "...
 That pass is so exceedingly important that they should never be suffered to possess it."